-Because the grid of the area has to be independent from the lattice, the $\vec{f}i$ will be interpolated through the surrounding lattice points.
+As the grid of the area has to be independent from the lattice, the value of f_i will be interpolated from the surrounding lattice points.

-So for the SuperLatticeFlux functor we need to define a surface, here a plane, and an SuperLatticeF functor.
+So, for the SuperLatticeFlux functor a surface needs to be defined, here a plane, and an SuperLatticeF functor.

-The plane can be define by a circle indicator, or a starting point and a normal, or a starting point and two vectors.
-Optional one can set a radius for the plane.
-The grid length of the area can be defined, default is the lattice length.
-Also optional is a material list, so only the points with the defined material numbers are used for calculation, the default material number is 1.
-Next is a SuperLatticeF functor, which defines the quantity one wants to measure.
+The plane can be defined by a circle indicator, a starting point and a normal, or a starting point and two vectors.
+Optionally, you can set a radius for the plane.
+The grid length of the area can be defined.
+The default for this value is the lattice length.
+Another optional feature is a material list, so that only the points with the predefined material numbers are used for calculation (the default material number is 1).
+Next is a SuperLatticeF functor, which defines the quantity you want to measure.

-'''

-Step 1: define plane by
+Step 1: Define the plane by

-'''